 Over the course of the project we will visit key sites across the world where histories of genocide, fascism, frontier violence and atrocities have been publicly commemorated.
 Sites include: Myall Creek, Australia; Memorial stupa, Choeung Ek Genocidal Centre and Tuol Sleng, Cambodia; Memorial to the Murdered Jews, Germany; Sand Creek Massacre Historic Site, United States; and the Judenplatz Holocaust Memorial, Vienna.

 In 2018 we will be holding a five-day forum in Melbourne, Australia, with a core group of international and Australian delegates with backgrounds in art, architecture, visual culture, design, and community action, and with expertise in memorial projects.
 Please see the dedicated page for more information.

 Our research activities will produce a number of outcomes including:

-- a set of principles for Australian memorial projects to Indigenous loss and survival;
+a set of principles for future memorial projects to Indigenous loss and survival;

 a collective of Australian and international people working to memorialise traumatic histories;

 publications and artworks; and